-19th International Conference on Renewable Mobility "Fuels of the Future" on 24.to 25 January 2022 in Berlin
+19th International Conference on Renewable Mobility "Fuels of the Future" on 24 to 28 January 2022

 Fuels of the future 2022 welcomes national and international participants including representatives from the raw material collecting and processing industry, the biofuel, mineral oil and automotive industry, the chemical industry, the transport and logistics sector, certification systems as well as from politics, science and research.